Treaty 6

 Treaty 6 is the sixth of the numbered treaties that were signed by the Canadian Crown and various First Nations between 1871 and 1877.
 It is one of a total of 11 numbered treaties signed between the Canadian Crown and First Nations.
 Specifically, Treaty 6 is an agreement between the Crown and the Plains and Woods Cree, Assiniboine, and other band governments at Fort Carlton and Fort Pitt.
-Key figures, representing the Crown, involved in the negotiations were Alexander Morris, Lieutenant Governor of the North-West Territories; James McKay, The Minister of Agriculture for Manitoba; and W.J.
-Christie, the Chief Factor of the Hudson's Bay Company.
+Key figures, representing the Crown, involved in the negotiations were Alexander Morris, Lieutenant Governor of Manitoba and The North-West Territories; James McKay, The Minister of Agriculture for Manitoba; and William J. Christie, a chief factor of the Hudson's Bay Company.
 Chief Mistawasis and Chief Ahtahkakoop represented the Carlton Cree.

 Treaty 6 included terms that had not been incorporated into Treaties 1 to 5, including a medicine chest at the house of the Indian agent on the reserve, protection from famine and pestilence, more agricultural implements, and on-reserve education.
 The area agreed upon by the Plains and Woods Cree represents most of the central area of the current provinces of Saskatchewan and Alberta.

 The treaty signings began on 18 August 1876 and ran until 9 September 1876.
 Additional adhesions, when bands within the Treaty area signed on, were signed later, including a Manitoba band in 1898, and, later that year, the last was signed in the Montreal Lake area.

 Since Treaty 6 has been signed, there have been many claims over miscommunication of the treaty terms from the Indigenous and the Crown's perspective.
 This misunderstanding has led to disagreements between the Indigenous peoples and the government over the different interpretations of the treaty terms.

 Treaty 6 is still active today, and a Treaty 6 Recognition Day has been celebrated in Edmonton each August since 2013 to remember the signing in 1876.

 Confederacy of Treaty Six First Nations

 In the spring of 1993, 17 Treaty 6 band governments in Alberta formed the Confederacy of Treaty Six First Nations to be the "united political voice" of the Treaty 6 First Nations.
 The confederacy does not contain any bands from outside of Alberta.

 On 6 July 2012, the City of Edmonton, represented by Mayor Stephen Mandel, signed a partnership agreement with the Confederacy.
-This believed to be the first such agreement between a city in Alberta and a group of First Nations governments.
+This is the first such agreement between a city in Alberta and a group of First Nations governments.
 Edmonton is within Treaty 6 territory and has the second-largest Indigenous population of any municipality in Canada.

 The Confederacy signed a protocol agreement with the Government of Alberta and the Alberta-Confederacy of Treaty Six First Nations Relationship Agreement in July 2022 which provides for quarterly meetings with the minister of Indigenous relations and yearly meetings with the premier of Alberta.